TorZidan/Modern-replacement-of-DEC-H750-power-supply-for-PDP11-machines/README.md

 Crimp 3 wires (white, black and green) to the 3 male pins, and plug them at the proper places in the 6-pin connector.
 Connect the other end of these wires to the "L" (Load), "N" (Neutral) and Ground terminals on the top PSU, and from there run wires to the bottom PSU; this way, both PSUs will be powered.
 Cover the "L" (Load) terminal on each PSU with electric tape, to prevent human electrocution.

-Crimp 6 different-colored wires to the 6 female pins, and plug them in the 9-pin connector.
+Crimp 7 different-colored wires to the 7 female pins, and plug them in the 9-pin connector.
 Connect the other ends according to the diagram.

+Complete all other wirings according to the diagram

 Verify your work by comparing it with the wiring diagram and the provided photos.
 Pull on each wire and ensure that it is secured well.

 Unplug the PDP computer power cable from the outlet.
-Disconnect the original regulator board (the capacitors on the board may still hold power which may shock you if you handle the board improperly!); leave the original bulky transformer disconnected (or remove it if wanted, to reduce the weight of the computer).
+Disconnect the original regulator board (connectors J2, J3, J9).
+The capacitors on the board may still hold power which may shock you if you handle the board improperly!
+Leave the original bulky transformer disconnected (or remove it if wanted, to reduce the weight of the computer).

+Make a jumper wire from e.g. 2-inch-long piece of 12-gauge insulated solid copper wire, and plug it into the 2-wire J3 connector (with 2 black cables on it); it is used by the PDP to detect if the PSU has overheated; inserting a jumper wire tells it that the PSU is not overheated.
+Put some tape to hold the jumper wire in place (to not fall).

-Insert the new PSU assembly into the PDP, where the old PSU board was.
+Place the new PSU assembly into the PDP, where the old PSU board was.
 Find a way to secure it there, if needed.
 Mine is just laying there, unsecured, and I am ok with that.

 Plug the 6-pin connector (120V AC power supply to the PSU) into the PDP.
 Do not plug the 9-pin connector just yet.

-Make a jumper wire from e.g. 2-inch-long piece of 12-gauge insulated copper wire, and plug it into the 2-wire connector (with 2 black cables on it); it is used by the PDP to detect if the PSU has overheated; inserting a jumper wire tells it that the PSU is not overheated.
-Put some tape to hold the jumper wire in place (to not fall).

 Plug the PDP computer power cable in the outlet and turn on the key in front of the computer to horizontal position (power on).
 The two fans on the PDP should start spinning (they are powered by 120V AC), but the PDP will remain off (because the 9-pin connector is not plugged yet).
 Adjust the voltage on the DC-to-DC step-up transformer to 15.0V by rotating the potentiometer on in with a small flat-head screwdriver.